Cutting my hair

 Today I'm happy to share the news that I have cut off nearly all of my hair!

 If it seems like I'm changing a lot in my life... it's because I am.

 Despite having an incredible life on paper, I was profoundly unsatisfied with it a year ago.
 Since then I have made big decisions.
 Quit my job, gave away most of my possessions, chose not to have a permanent address, got another dog.
 I've also made choices that are not tangible.
 Trusted myself to solve problems as they arise, really depended on my family and friends to support me, faced aspects of life that I previously avoided.

 Part of what I'm doing is figuring out why I was so unhappy, given the comfort that I had on every level.
 A home, a flexible job with a caring boss, meaningful relationships, Bertie, enough money to take care of her and myself, extra money to experience things and save for the future, a car that reliably took me wherever I wanted to go, health that was well enough for me to be active.

 Another part, though, is trying to live in alignment with my values and beliefs.
 And to get a hold on what exactly that means.

 If you've known me a while, you probably won’t be surprised when I say that I don't like being told what to do.
 While I do mean this on a pretty shallow level, I also mean it deeply.
 I'm frustrated with most of what society expects of us.
 The way that we’re supposed to be based on our age, gender, race, education, etc. When I have the courage, I do things that are more logical, comfortable, and enjoyable instead of what social norms tell us to do.
 Of course, this is a challenge.
 There are plenty of ways in which I acquiesce and act in line with societal expectations.
-But as long as I’m alive, I will continually strive to say “Fuck that.” to as many of those expectations as I can.
+But as long as I’m alive, I will continually strive to reject as many of those expectations as I can.